jasonbot/weblog/content/weblog/an-ipod-6g-revival.md

 [Rhythmbox](http://www.rhythmbox.org/), my player of choice[^1], has an iPod plugin on its list of installed plugins.
 I plug the iPod in, it shows up!
 Hooray!

-I try to drag music onto it -- no dice.
-Checking `dmesg` I see some very threatening notices that HFS+ with journaling is not supported by Linux _at
-all_: so I know on Mac it's a simple command line call to turn it off so it's probably a trivial process, but I have no working personal Apple desktop machines.
+I try to drag music onto it: no dice.
+Checking `dmesg` I see some very threatening notices that HFS+ with journaling is not supported by Linux _at all_.
+So I know on Mac it's a simple command line call to turn journaling off on a volume so it's probably a trivial process, but I have no working personal Apple desktop machines.
 Have no fear: [I found a chunk of unvetted C that directly alters the raw filesystem](https://gist.github.com/noderat/c8929d41342bc6b63954) to do it for me on Linux!
 Boom!
 We're in business!

 Back to Rhythmbox.
 Drag the music I want over to the iPod.
 It copies!
 Bingo!